 Join thousands of celebrants in honoring Dr. Martin Luther King, Jr. on, Jan.
-16, 2017 for a full day of events, festivals and programs honoring “Justice in the Beloved Community,” the theme of this year’s celebration.
-A number of community events are scheduled from Jan.
-13-16, 2017 including a Black Comix Arts Festival and the Liberation Film Festival, Jan.
-15-16, 2017.
+20, 2020, for a full day of events, festivals and programs honoring “The Time for Justice,” the theme of this year’s celebration.
+A number of community events are scheduled between Jan.
+18 and 20, 2020, including the MLK2020 Music Festival and Liberation Film Screenings.
 The Museum of the African Diaspora will offer free admission on Jan.
-16 as well as programs throughout the day including special exhibitions.
-Members of Broun Fellinis (whose music is included in one of MoAD’s current exhibits, “Where Is Here,”) will be leading jazz workshops and music demonstrations in the MoAD Salon throughout the day.
+20, including special exhibitions.
 Many public transit agencies in the Bay Area are also offering free transportation to and from celebration events on Jan.
-16.
+20.

 San Francisco Restaurant Week Returns